even4void/aliquote/content/post/bootstrap-in-scheme.md

 where $\bar S^{\star}$ is the bootstrap sample mean, $\frac{1}{B}\sum_{b=1}^BS(X_b^{\star})$.

-Basically, we need a way to shuffle a list of indices (the observation index in a list or vector), to call the same function on a $B$ random lists, and to compute a sum.
+Basically, we need a way to shuffle (with replacement) a list of indices (the observation index in a list or vector), to call the same function on $B$ random lists, and to compute a sum.
 Below is some Chicken Scheme code.
 Let's first get some data:

 ```scheme
 (import (chicken io))